vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 *    **Create Custom Launcher Icon:** Do you remember how you launch an android app ?
 Well, we do so by clicking on the application icon.
 This icon is nothing but the launcher icon.
 If this option is checked ADT will provide you a wizard to create a launcher icon.
 Keep this option selected.
 *    **Create Activity:** With this option selected, ADT will create 1st activity for you, this will be your main activity and will have a reference in mainifest.
 In later chapters, you will get to learn what main activity is, but just to brief you - most of the android applications are built with multiple activities, but whenever you open any application it always starts with the same activity which is termed as your main activity.
 Through this activity,you tell the Android OS that out of all these activities from my app, open this particular activity whenever the app gets started.
 *    **Mark This project as Library:** Any android project can be of 2 types, library project or a non library project.
 A library project is a reusable project which is used by other non library projects.
 Library project cannot be installed.
+They're different from JAR files in that library projects can contain resources and assets.
 *    **Create Project in Workspace:** When you open Eclipse/ADT for the first time, it asks you to choose a workspace.
 Workspace is nothing but a location on your hard disk where all your projects will be saved.
 With this checkbox selected, you are telling ADT to save this project in the current location.
 If you want to store your android project at some other location you can uncheck this option and select your own path to save the app
 *    **Add Project to working sets:** When you start working in different projects, your eclipse/ADT workspace will have a lot of projects.
 So it is difficult to work on a new or existing project, as you have to scroll down on a big list of projects, which you are not even working with.
 To solve this issue Eclipse has an excellent concept of working set.
 Working Set  can be used to Group Similar projects together.
 When your number of projects in ADT starts increasing, you can group them together into working sets to avoid seeing all projects while working.
 You can easily switch between different working sets without restarting eclipse.